promo

 14:30-15:50 AI in Renal Imaging Chairs: Hreedi Dev, Markus Henningsson

-14:30 Software post-processing for quantitative Kidney MRI Suraj D. Serai & Hansel J. Otero (Philadelphia, USA)
+14:30 Software post-processing for quantitative Kidney MRI Suraj D. Serai (Philadelphia, USA)

 14:50 Tracking kidney volumes with AI to assess PKD Martin Prince (New York, USA)